Workplace Community and Wellbeing: Fostering a Healthy and Productive Environment

 Leaders further build community by enabling the bonding experiences available through team building activities.
 Events, workshops, and outings strengthen relationships, improve collaboration, and create a sense of camaraderie.
 This works by lowering formality, focussing away from tasks and on to people.
 Building a sense of unity between team members can make it possible to discuss the 'un-discussable,' opening up new problem-solving pathways and driving interpersonal accountability towards each member of the group.

-Flexible work arrangements are becoming sought-after criteria for job seekers who appreciate work life balance and flexibility.
-Technology advancements have enabled a variety of work environments and options, and many employees simply no longer want the routine of 9 to 5.
-By offering flexible hours, remote work options, and family-friendly policies workplaces can retain talent, reduce turnover and thereby sustain their community building programs.
+Flexible work arrangements are now a sought-after job criterion, driven by a preference for work-life balance over the traditional 9-to-5 routine.
+Technology enables a variety of environments, and by offering flexible hours, remote work options, and family-friendly policies, workplaces can retain talent, reduce turnover, and sustain community engagement.

 If building community means highlighting the commonality between it's members, these efforts benefit greatly from recognition and appreciation strategies.
 Acknowledging employees’ individual efforts and achievements - as well as those of the staff as a whole - is a great way to encourage a sense of belonging.
 Regularly expressing gratitude and celebrating milestones is a leadership behaviour that filters down through the ranks, and becomes embedded in team culture.